Blog Sports

 Coaches can focus on three player metrics when they are using player tracking for their team- volume, intensity, and density.

-You might wonder why you would even entertain the thought of tracking only three player metrics.
+You might wonder why you would even entertain the thought of tracking only three metrics.
 If you’re just getting started with sports analytics and in particular player performance tracking, it’s a great way to break in.

 Or maybe you’re already collecting tracking data on your players but looking for a more straightforward way to analyze it.
 Busting all of the information you can potentially gather down to three key points makes it easier on you, your athletes, and your coaches and performance staff.